One journalist's musings about the beautiful, bizarre world in which we live

 Based on my experience in the States, I’d like to make another argument: That outside of cattle and oil, Alberta really shares few similarities with the Lone Star State – that it is really the Deep South of the North.

-When Dan and I first entered Mississippi, Dan saw a sign for “The Truckers’ Kitchen,” and he insisted that we stop there for lunch.
+When my travel partner and I first entered Mississippi, he saw a sign for “The Truckers’ Kitchen,” and he insisted that we stop there for lunch.

 Other than a few items on the menu, I found little difference between this place and Apollo’s Café in Westlock.
 People were downright friendly.
 They promoted local foods, like farmed catfish and fried chicken (whereas in Alberta it would be locally-farmed beef and garlic toast).